 Besides the bitter grapefruit peel, artichoke is the herb that adds an additional bitter taste.
 Artichoke leaf has many health benefits and is commonly used in bitter digestive blends as well as for supporting healthy cholesterol levels.

-Hawthorne berries are high in antioxidants and famously used in western herbalism to support heart health.
-The Chinese use hawthorne berries for stagnant digestion, making them a great addition to this digestive blend.
+Hawthorn berries are high in antioxidants and famously used in western herbalism to support heart health.
+The Chinese use hawthorn berries for stagnant digestion, making them a great addition to this digestive blend.